 Hamilton houses feel overpriced

-From a purely residential property investment perspective, the numbers I feel simply don’t make for a compelling case for buying in Hamilton City (Waikato, NZ).
+From a purely residential property investment perspective (as opposed to buying to live in), the numbers I feel simply don’t make for a compelling case for buying as an investment in Hamilton City (Waikato, NZ) at this present time.
 Current interest rate settings with low rent yields along with the quality of housing stock make this proposition challenging.

-If you need to invest in property, I feel better value could be found in other areas such as Pukekohe (satellite town to Auckland) and the larger urban centres in Canterbury and will be redirecting my search to those areas.
+If you need to invest in property, I feel better value could be found in other areas such as Pukekohe (satellite town to Auckland) and the larger urban centres in Canterbury and will be redirecting my search to those areas as of February 2025, have since purchased a rental in the Pukekohe area.
 Bear in mind that we are also in the midst of a nationwide rental glut.

-The issues I’ve found with Hamilton (from purely a property investing perspective) is that large areas of Hamilton have been marked as potential flood zones.
+Some of the issues I’ve found with Hamilton is that large areas of Hamilton have been marked as potential flood zones.
 Much of the land appears to be built on relatively soft ground and the majority of houses have various issues including (but not limited to) the need to spend tens of thousands to get it up to Healthy Homes standards.

 Other issues encountered during my search is that the rent appraisals given by different agencies across the city appear to be about 5-10% above the current market (for new tenancies).